starfederation/datastar/site/static/md/guide/going_deeper.md

 <button data-on-click="$foo = $foo.toUpperCase()"></button>
 ```

-### 3. Nestable Signals
+### 3. Namespaced Signals

-Signals in Datastar have a trick up their sleeve: they are nestable.
+Signals in Datastar have a trick up their sleeve: they can be namespaced.

 ```html
 <div data-signals-foo.bar="1"></div>